 If a metal roof is properly designed and installed, it can help you save money on your energy bill.
 There are metal roofs that include insulation underlaying and special reflective coatings to deflect solar radiation.
-If you use those types of materials in your roof, you could keep your attic cooler in summer and warmer in the winter.
-This will reduce your energy consumption and make your bill lighter, offsetting the price of the roof itself.
+If you use those types of materials in your roof, you could keep your attic cooler in the summer and warmer in the winter.
+This will reduce your energy consumption and make your bill lighter, helping to offset the price of the roof itself.

 Myths About Metal Roofs

 - They increase the likelihood of my home getting struck by lightning

 This is not true.
 Metal does conduct electricity, but it does not attract it.
 Metal roofs are actually safer than other types of roofing during a light storm because metal isn’t combustible.
 Additionally, lightning hardly ever strikes buildings.
 It’s drawn to the tallest object in an area.
 A tree is more likely to be hit by lightning than your home – same with power lines, antennas and towers.

 Believe it or not, metal roofing is often quieter than asphalt-shingle roofs.
 When installed with solid sheathing, metal roofs can actually silence noise from rain, hail and bad weather better than other roofing materials do.
 Also, because the existing roofing material is not usually removed when installing a metal roof, it acts as a buffer for sound.

 Very large hailstones can actually damage a metal roof.
 However, normal-sized hail will not.
 With a textured roof, minor denting is even less readily visible, so a metal roof is a good choice for areas with lots of hail storms.
 Metal roofs can actually handle decades of abuse from extreme weather.
 Systems in usage today also have a 120-mph wind rating, which is equal to an F2 tornado.
 This means your metal roof is also safe from wind gusts that accompany hail storms.